CitadelStronghold/gem/docs/README.md

 A base installation is exactly the same as Arch Linux.

-Extra functionality is then added through the use of scripts available in the `/opt/gem` directory.
+Extra functionality is then added through the use of the `gem` command.

 ## Installation